Bunjy1/P4-AppComp-Project/README.md

 * tqdm>=4.67.2
 * hyperspy>=2.3.0

-The following imports are used throughout the package, but are ot required as stated dependencies as they come installed with Python 3.9:
+The following imports are used throughout the package, but are not required as stated dependencies as they come installed with Python 3.9:

 * os
 * time